“Am I the Problem?” 7 Signs Of A Toxic Person

 How to deal with these toxic traits

-You can find the answer to “Am I the problem?” by engaging in self-reflection.
-You may make healthy adjustments to enhance your mental health and relationships if you become aware of the harmful traits in yourself.
+Engaging in self-reflection can help you answer the question, “Am I the problem?”
+You may make healthy adjustments to enhance your mental health and relationships if you become aware of your harmful traits.

 Remember, self-improvement is a gradual process, and it requires consistent effort.
-Acknowledging the problem is the first step towards making a positive adjustment in your life.
-Here are some personalized approaches for addressing each toxic behavior.
-Here are the steps to deal with toxic traits:
+Acknowledging the problem is the first step towards making a positive adjustment.
+Here are some personalized approaches for addressing each toxic behaviour.
+Here are the steps to deal with poisonous traits:

-• Pause and reflect your thoughts and feelings, whether you’re genuinely a victim or if you’re defaulting to this mindset.
+• Pause and reflect on your thoughts and feelings, whether you’re genuinely a victim or defaulting to this mindset.
 Acknowledge your role in situations and take responsibility for your actions.
-Meditation can help you answer the questions that why you behave in a specific way.
+Meditation can help you answer the questions of why you behave in a specific way.

 • Develop a habit of taking feedback.
 Ask trusted friends or family members for honest input.
 They can provide valuable insights and help you see beyond victimhood.